solodude/GOS-EXT/README.md

 ALPHA RIVEN SCRIPT STILL IN DEVELOPMENT

-USE QAA MODE 1 OR 3 !!!!!!!!!!!!!
-OTHER MODES ARE NOT WORKING RIGTH
+DELAY IS NOT WORKING ATM !

  -> REQUIERMENTS ARE ICS ORBWALKER ! <-